Why Should We Stage an Intervention?

 During the intervention, ensure you are using “I” statements as you speak, telling them the truth about the specific behaviors, situations, and incidents that have had a negative impact, and how they have affected you, like “I feel” or “(This event) made me worry that…”, without putting shame on them.
 This is not an accusatory meeting; it is a time to offer help and support to somebody you love.
 Stick to your plan and be ready to follow up on all promises and specific consequences you have laid out.

-What to Say at the Beginning of an Intervention
+What to Say and Do During an Intervention

 It is best to open with assurances that you love the person, you are not angry with them, and they will always have your support no matter what.
 The purpose of an intervention is to help them confront their addiction, not to shame them or make them feel attacked.
 Following up with pre-planned statements that are impactful, often with ultimatums attached, will be likely to help the user see the need to think about treatment programs for their alcohol addiction or drug abuse issues.